 A credit card comes with a certain credit limit (for example, $5000) which you can’t exceed.
 They carry a high rate of interest.
 Major credit cards typically charge about 20% interest per year.
 Department store credit cards usually charge more, often 25% to 30%.
 (Legally, the maximum amount of interest that can be charged in Canada is 60% per year.)
 There may also be an annual fee for the credit card.
 However, some bank account packages include a credit card with no annual fee.

 You must make a certain minimum payment every month.
-For credit cards in Quebec, this is 5% of the balance you owe.
+For credit cards issued in Quebec since August 2019, this is 5% of the balance you owe.
 So, for example, if you owe $1000 on your credit card today, you will have to pay at least $50 in the next month.

 On the positive side, if you pay your entire balance every month, you will never have to pay any interest.
 However, if you don’t pay your entire balance each month, interest charges can really add up!
 Your credit score can also be affected, which can make it more difficult for you to access credit.
 For more information on credit scores and reports see our article Credit Reports.